Liberal Arts Foundation Courses

 After completing English 1000, two more courses in the student's program must be designated "Writing Intensive" by MU.
 Students accepted into the Professional BSW Program must take SW 2220 Human Behavior and the Social Environment and SW 4951 Research for Social Work I, both designated WI.
 No additional WI courses are necessary for Social Work students.

 NOTE: One course in Humanities or Biological, Physical or Mathematical Sciences must be at the 2000 level or higher.
-BSW students who take Biology 1010 (lecture), Biology 1020 (lab) and Social Work 4310 (Social Statistics) will need just 1 additional hour of any approved science to complete the science requirement; and will meet the General Education Distribution of Content upper-level requirement (2000+) in a course outside the major area.
+BSW students who take Biology 1010 (lecture, 3 hrs.), Biology 1020 (lab, 2 hrs.) and Social Work 4310 (Social Statistics, 4 hrs.) will complete the 9-hour science requirement without needing any additional courses.
+BSW students who take these courses will meet the General Education Distribution of Content upper-level requirement (2000+) in a course outside the major area, and can take a lower-level humanities class).

 After completing Math 1110 or 1120, all students must take an approved statistics course that counts as the Math Reasoning Proficiency Requirement.
 SW 4310 is the recommended course for social work students.
 (Statistics 1200, 1300 and ECP 4170 are also approved for social work students at MU and may be taken in lieu of SW 4310.
 Students who take a lower level stat course will need to insure that they take a 2000 level or higher course in another approved distribution of content area, ie, Humanities.)